JoseBorbon/Yu-Gi-Oh-Card-Game/readme.md

 ## To Do

 - First, get [OOP](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) out of the way.
-This project will win/die with the monster cards.
 (Jose)

 - Work on the battle system - am I able to use API in VS Code or not?
 (Jose)
 - If you want a delay to happen - [setTimeout](https://www.w3schools.com/jsref/met_win_settimeout.asp).
 A small pause before one of these people's turns to go.
 Makes game more immersive.